Author name: Seniors at Home

 senor woman with daughter

-Moving a Loved One with Dementia into a Memory Care Community
+Moving a Loved One with Dementia into a Memory Care Community: Tips for Moving Day

-Recommendations from Seniors At Home’s Center for Dementia Care to ease the transition on moving day For most older adults experiencing Alzheimer’s or other forms of dementia, there will come a time when they are no longer safe to live independently.
-This means that families and loved ones must decide between continuing with home care or
+Recommendations from Seniors At Home’s Center for Dementia Care.
+For most older adults experiencing Alzheimer’s or other forms of dementia, there will come a time when they are no longer safe to live independently.
+If your family has decided that the best path is to relocate your loved one to a memory care community, it

-Moving a Loved One with Dementia into a Memory Care Community Read More »
+Moving a Loved One with Dementia into a Memory Care Community: Tips for Moving Day Read More »